• Skip to primary navigation

 and seek their food from God.

-Someone who’s gullible might object: “It isn’t identical because one version adds the whereas the other omits that word.”
-But that isn’t how copyright works; changing a word here and there does not constitute an original translation.1 It’s difficult to imagine a judge who would rule the ABBEY PSALMS as an “original” translation.
-(And it isn’t even a close call.)
+Someone who’s gullible might object: “It isn’t identical because one version adds the where the other version has their.”
+But that isn’t how copyright works; changing a word here and there does not constitute an original translation.1 It’s difficult to imagine a judge who would rule the ABBEY PSALMS as a work eligible for proprietary protection.
 So why are the various shell corporations selling it for profit?

 (2 of 4) Abbey Psalms & Canticles • Is the so-called ABBEY PSALMS AND CANTICLES an excellent translation or is it deficient?
 In terms of the division of its strophes it’s undoubtably a vast improvement.
 The fair-minded will admit it’s a reasonably accurate translation, though it hardly manifests the vaunted “improvements” it was supposed to (from Hebrew manuscripts).
 Although not superb from a linguistic standpoint, one could do much worse.
 Perhaps the defining characteristic of the ABBEY PSALMS translation is its overwhelming blandness.
 It avoids language that’s colorful, bold, or memorable.
 It comes across as a translation tinkered with for half a century by a bureaucracy … which is exactly what happened.

 (3 of 4) Abbey Psalms & Canticles • The so-called ABBEY PSALMS translation is virtually identical to the “Revised Grail” which the USCCB pretended was going to end up in the Lectionary someday—but never did.
 In 2008, a sordid deal had clandestinely been made with GIA PUBLICATIONS in which that private company (owned by a non-Christian family) would control the ‘rights’ to the mandatory psalter.
 Jeffrey Tucker of the Church Music Association of America exposed the matter on Shawn Tribe’s blog.
-Over the next decade, opposition to this shameful arrangement grew, and the USCCB—because of Jeffrey Tucker’s efforts—ended up purchasing the Revised-Grail and renaming it: “ABBEY PSALMS AND CANTICLES.”
+Dr. Jerry Galipeau, Chief Publishing Officer for the J.S.
+Paluch Company and Vice President of World Library Publications, also expressed outrage that the Catholic Church’s mandatory PSALTER TRANSLATION would be sold for profit by a non-Christian corporation.
+Over the next decade, opposition to this shameful arrangement grew, and the USCCB—thanks to Jeffrey Tucker’s efforts—ended up purchasing the Revised-Grail and renaming it: “ABBEY PSALMS AND CANTICLES.”

 (4 of 4) Abbey Psalms & Canticles • The ABBEY PSALMS translation is virtually identical to the “Revised Grail,” but those who diligently compare them will notice infinitesimal modifications.
 Since we’ve been examining PSALM 103, consider verse 13: